The Tell-Tale Heart (1934 film): Production

-Produced by Clifton-Hurst Productions (with Harry Clifton as the listed producer), it was filmed at the Blattner Studios in Elstree, and released in the USA under the title Bucket of Blood.
+Produced by Clifton-Hurst Productions (with Harry Clifton as the listed producer), it was filmed at the Blattner Studios in Elstree.
 The film was considered so gruesome that it was withdrawn from some cinemas in the UK.
-The cast was mostly amateur (John Kelt had appeared in several silent films) and the dialogue is so sparse that Hurst recalled when interviewed:

-At the big Elstree studios nearby they said "There's a fellow over at Blattner's studio who's making practically a silent picture."
+The cast was mostly amateur (John Kelt had appeared in several silent films) and the dialogue is so sparse that Hurst recalled when interviewed: "At the big Elstree studios nearby they said 'There's a fellow over at Blattner's studio who's making practically a silent picture.'"